TimJim8/Portfolio/content/posts/first-post/index.md

 Weldability
 The ability to weld the tube without compromising its integrity drastically reduces possible points of failure in the sealing system.
 The only feasible alternative to a welded flange design is a split collar.
 Bolting the two part flange around the tube, using its compression to join primary components.
 Successfully connecting the flange this way without damaging the tube would require careful calculations and extra design considerations.
 A single overtightening could destroy the tube, necessitating excess time and cost for replacement.
 Therefore it is absolutely essential that the chosen material be weldable.

-I compiled this list of possible material choices.
 <br>
 <div style="align-contents: center; text-align: center;">
     <br>